devantormey/AMATH583_HPC/midterm/Questions.rst

 using the roofline model.

 ANSWER:
-The multiplication is fairly similar in terms of run times. effectivly, for a matrix with n columns, you are completing n matrix-vector products.
-So your run time/efficiency should differ by a factor of n rather than something like n-squared.
-And since these operations are carried out sequentially you should find yourself closer to the left-hand side of the roofline model.
-The speed of these operations is almost entirely limited by the length of the columns in B.
+The multiplication is fairly similar in terms of run times.
+Looking across roofline.log and mmult_ps3.log it seems to get around the same performance as mult_0 mult_1 and mult_t 1 especially for the larger sizes.
+This puts it around 1.2-1.5 GFLOPS range

 How does the performance of sparse matrix by dense matrix product (in GFLOP/s) compare to the results you got dense matrix-matrix product in